 Join us for our five-day mission from March 24-28, 2020 to Kigali and Kampala from 11 to 16 October 2021.
 After Kenya and Nigeria, Startups, Agoria and Close the Gap join forces to organize this Tech Go Global Mission to discover Africa’s booming tech scenes in Rwanda and Uganda in the framework of the Belgian Digital for Development program.
 This mission offers you a chance to mingle and collaborate with local business leaders and entrepreneurs who know best what Rwanda and Uganda have to offer for the future of tech development in Africa as well as on a global scale.

-Nicknamed the Singapore of Africa, with a capital city hailed as being the “tech hub of Africa” Rwanda’s growing reputation for development in the world of digital has come on leaps and bounds over the last decade with giants such as Google, Amazon and Facebook all establishing bases within the country.
+Nicknamed the Singapore of Africa, with a capital city hailed as being the “tech hub of Africa” Rwanda’s growing reputation for development in the world of digital has come on leaps and bounds over the last decade.
 According to the World Bank’s 2018 Ease of Doing Business Index, Rwanda has risen above countries like Italy, Belgium, and Israel to become the 41st most business-friendly nation on earth.
 Which is why we believe in the importance of being on ground zero to hear the latest from local entrepreneurs and tech visionaries.
 Alongside this, the mission will branch out to neighboring Uganda, visiting the country’s capital Kampala, known throughout the continent for its leading role within telecommunications as well as a whole host of impressive startups and exciting new industry.

 The objective of this Rwanda/Uganda mission is to create potential partnerships and raise awareness about Digital for Development opportunities.
 The focus is on startups and scale-ups in AI, IoT, fintech, agritech, cleantech, healthtech, edutech, etc. But, actors from cooperation development, non-profit associations, academics, and corporates are also welcome.